H3XDaemon/MagiskOnNox/README.md

 ## Download
 Download from [**Releases** tag](https://github.com/HuskyDG/MagiskOnNox/releases/)

+• Just created a new app **Magisk On Nox** that makes installation simpler!

 • For Android 9.0 64-bit Nox, download `magisk-on-nox.zip`

 • For Android 7.1 64-bit Nox/LDPlayer, download `magisk-on-nox_android_7_64.zip`

 ## Installation

+There are two method to install Magisk into Nox:

+### Simple method

+1. Go to emulator settings, enable built-in Root and reboot
+2. Download and install **Magisk On Nox**.
+Grant root access to **Magisk on Nox** app
+3. Do follow the menu to install Magisk
+4. Go to emulator settings, disable built-in Root and reboot

+### Manual installation

 1. Go to emulator settings, enable built-in Root and reboot
 2. Install **Terminal Emulator** if you don't have it installed